 The per capita income in Indio in 2018 was $27,211, which is lower middle income relative to California, and middle income relative to the rest of the US.
 This equates to an annual income of $108,844 for a family of four.
 However, Indio contains both very wealthy and poor people as well.

 Indio is an extremely ethnically-diverse city.
 The people who call Indio home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Indio, accounting for 69.05% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Indio, accounting for 64.20% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Indio residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Indio include Irish, English, Italian, and Polish.
+Important ancestries of people in Indio include German, English, Irish, Italian, and Polish.

 Foreign born people are also an important part of Indio's cultural character, accounting for 22.84% of the city’s population.